-Seven volcanic islands scattered in the blue of the Mediterranean Sea.
+Seven volcanic islands scattered around in the blue of the Mediterranean Sea.
 Known as the seven sisters and named after the wind god Aeolus, the UNESCO-protected Aeolian Islands are a Mediterranean paradise: stunning blue cobalt waters, active volcanoes to climb at sunset, fresh seafood, slow-food presidia and Malvasia wine.

 If you plan an extension to the Aeolian islands after touring Sicily, we’ll likely propose you a 3-night stay in Salina with our captain ready to take you on wonderful boat day trips.

 While if you have more days we’ve designed over the years many fantastic combinations, from exciting adventures to Stromboli and Panarea to the unusual trio of Panarea, Salina and Filicudi.

 The itinerary below is a classic and lovely combination of Salina and Vulcano islands with fantastic boat trips to some of the other isles.

 AEOLIAN TIME IN SALINA

 In the first part of this 7-day luxury Aeolian hideway you’ll stay at the Signum Resort, a white-washed family resort and a charming place where you’ll feel at home.
 Tonight dine on a 5-course tasting menu by Chef Martina Caruso.
 Martina Caruso started cooking with her father at the family restaurant of the hotel and a few years ago, at only 26, she got her first Michelin star.

 You’ll spend the next few days by the pool and the SPA where the sea-salt, the olive oil and the bitter oranges are used in the body care.

 Your local guide will take you around his island – on your own scooter if you fancy – from one village to another, to visit a capers’ producer, to taste the best pane cunzato of all the Aeolian islands and to share the magic of the timeless hamlet of Pollara.